-The company responded quickly with the escalation of the COVID-19 pandemic and their platform has been a useful tool in allowing for safety and social distancing.
-For that reason, PurposeMed decided to launch three months early so that they could provide support to patients and ease the strain on doctors and the healthcare system in the early days of the pandemic.
+The company responded quickly with the escalation of the COVID-19 pandemic and its platform has been a useful tool in allowing for safety and social distancing.
+For that reason, PurposeMed decided to launch three months early so they could provide support to patients and ease the strain on doctors and the healthcare system in the early days of the pandemic.

 UCeed has supported PurposeMed’s two-fold mission focused to provide medical care to those who are most vulnerable and provide physicians with online clinics that allow for the continuation of patient care.
 “UCeed has been tremendously helpful to our growth," says Moloo.
 "We would recommend this UCeed as an investor and partner to any early-stage company."

-Visit PurposeMed’s website here.
+Visit PurposeMed’s website for more information.

 PurposeMed has received investment from UCeed, a venture philanthropy fund accelerating UCalgary and community-based startup companies to advance problem-solving research, create jobs and fuel the economy.
 A key program in the UCalgary innovation ecosystem, UCeed bridges the gap between innovation, demonstration and commercialization, and is managed by UCalgary’s knowledge-transfer and business incubator, Innovate Calgary.